 Kitty’s mother, Charlotte, was almost constantly thinking about food.
 She grew her own fruit and vegetables, made her own bread, produced her own meat and dairy produce and had laying chickens.
 Practically nothing was bought in.
 Grapes, pears, plums, hazel nuts, peas, runner beans, beetroots, asparagus, cucumbers among many other produce all came fresh from the garden, dug or picked only moments before being turned into a delicious, wholesome and healthy meal.
 Food was 100% traceable and fresh where Kitty grew up …. really traceable and really fresh!

-By the age of 10 Kitty was well able to milk a cow, make butter and kneed bread.
 The connection between the health of the environment, the soil, the animal, the plant and the human was taught to Kitty & her siblings the same way they were taught math and English spelling.

 How Second Nature Oils came to be born